No results for

 Amazon CloudWatch

-k6 can send metrics data to Amazon CloudWatch through the CloudWatch Agent, which is effectively a StatsD integration.
+k6 can send metrics data to Amazon CloudWatch through the CloudWatch Agent by using the xk6-output-statsd extension.
 These metrics can then be visualized in dashboards.

 • Run the CloudWatch agent